Go to Iceland and get a work-permit

 if one of your parents is an Icelandic citizen or a foreigner permitted to stay in Iceland, and have reached the age of 18.

 The Directorate of Immigration applies for a temporary work-permit to the Directorate of Labour, which notifies the employer and the foreign citizen thereof.
 The Directorate of Immigration gets a copy of the notification.
 The National Register delivers an ID-number, allowing for a 4-week delay, whereas you may have to wait for 90 days for a work-permit.
 Once you have your ID-number, you may apply for a tax-card.
 The employer is the one that applies for a residence and work-permit for a non-EEA national.
 He also applies for an ID-number and tax-card and is held responsible.
 This can be done prior to your arrival to Iceland.
 This is mentioned in the National Register.
-One other thing: you can’t get a tax-card unless you are employed.
+One other thing: you cant get a

 Back to Labour Market